Childhood Central Nervous System Germ Cell Tumors Treatment (PDQ®)–Patient Version

 - MRI (magnetic resonance imaging) with and without gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
 A substance called gadolinium is injected into a vein.
 The gadolinium may collect around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 - Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
-This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
+This is done by placing a needle between two bones in the spine and into the lining around the spinal cord to remove a sample of the CSF.
 The sample of CSF is checked under a microscope for signs of tumor cells and tested for tumor markers.
 The amount of protein and glucose in the sample may also be tested.
-A higher than normal amount of protein or lower than normal amount of glucose may be a sign of a tumor.
 This procedure is also called an LP or spinal tap.

 - Tumor marker tests: A procedure in which a sample of blood or cerebrospinal fluid (CSF) is checked to measure the amounts of certain substances released into the blood or CSF normally by organs and tissues, or at abnormally high levels by tumor cells in the body.
-Certain substances are linked to specific types of cancer when found in increased levels in the blood.
+Certain substances are linked to specific types of cancer when found at increased levels in the blood or CSF.
 These are called tumor markers.

 - Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 An unusual (higher- or lower-than-normal) amount of a substance can be a sign of disease.